gunlnwza/42-cpp/README.md

 Implementation of a fixed-point number class.

-- Some history on representing numbers in computers
+- Some background on how integers and floating-point numbers are represented in memory
 - Operator overloading

 ### CPP03